wsdt/Wavect_Base/README.md

 We are using submodules.
 If you clone this repo for the first time you may want to execute `git clone --recursive https://github.com/wsdt/Wavect_Base.git`

+## How to start
+Please refer to the ReadMe-Files in the submodules itself.
+If you don't make any changes to the backend, you can use the real development api: [api.dev.wavect.io](https://api.dev.wavect.io).
+In case you want to add new features in the backend you need to startup a local instance with Docker.

+### Setup Script for mobile
+To keep everything as simple as it can be, you could use a simple startup-script which is located in /start_mobile_infrastructure.sh.
+This script starts up your docker-machine (as you might have Docker-Toolbox installed), the backend and even starts the mobile compilers.
+Please be aware that this script executes command, which you do not need every time (e.g. docker-machine start).

+In that case we recommend that you make yourself familiar with the commands in the script and always only execute those lines manually which you actually need (to speed up development).

 ## Used external tools
 ### Snyk - Dependency security vulnerabilities
 We are using [Snyk](https://snyk.io) for automatically scanning for security vulnerabilities.
 As we have a private repository we cannot add the badge here.
 Please check for vulnerabilities regularly: [Snyk - Projects](https://app.snyk.io/org/wsdt/projects).